North Macedonia holds first election since changing its name | DW | 14.07.2020

 Vote or stay home?
 The alarming rate of new coronavirus infections in North Macedonia is confronting many voters with a dilemma in the run-up to the general election on Wednesday.
 This may well prove crucial in the outcome of the ninth parliamentary elections since the Balkan republic of 2 million people declared its independence from Yugoslavia in 1991.

-In a country much changed, not least in name, since Zoran Zaev's Social Democrats took power in May 2017, North Macedonians now have to choose between continuing on the same path that brought them NATO membership and the prospect of EU accession or following the nationalistic "lost identity" narrative of the main opposition party, the national conservative VMRO-DPMNE.
+In a country much changed, not least in name, since Zoran Zaev's Social Democrats took power in May 2017, people in North Macedonia now have to choose between continuing on the same path that brought them NATO membership and the prospect of EU accession or following the nationalistic "lost identity" narrative of the main opposition party, the national conservative VMRO-DPMNE.

 In October, after the European Union failed to open membership talks despite North Macedonia's changing its name to appease Greece's government, Zaev called for early elections, initially scheduled for April 12.
 Ultimately, however, the compromise did bring some political gratification to the government, with North Macedonia becoming the 30th member of NATO.
 Moreover, the EU changed its position in late March and agreed to allow accession talks to begin.